haquefardeen/awesome-dot/README.md

     that are widely used by teams in the dotsama ecosystem.
   - [Simnode](https://github.com/polytope-labs/sc-simnode)- Simulation Testing Framework for Parachains and Standalone Substrate Based
     Chains.
   - [Fudge](https://github.com/centrifuge/fudge)- FUDGE provides a simple and generic way to interact with and manipulate the database of a substrate-based blockchain.
+  - [OpenZL](https://github.com/openzklib/openzl/tree/main)- Common Good Zero-Knowledge-Proof Library for Substrate Builders.